- Any Subject

-- Enter in the text entry box/es the keywords of your topic.
+Enter in the search term box/es the keywords of your topic.
 Try to include only one word or two word phrases in each box.

-- Click on the select box for "Full Text" under "Limit your results" to find only articles that appear in their entirety in this database.
+- Full Text: Click on the select box for "Full Text" to find only articles that appear in their entirety in this database.

-- Click on the select box for "Scholarly (Peer Reviewed) Journals" under "Limit your results" to find only articles from scholarly (research) journals.
+- Scholarly (Peer Reviewed) Journals: Click on the select box for "Scholarly (Peer Reviewed) Journals" in order to find only articles from scholarly (research) journals.

-- In addition to searching for articles, you can click on "Medical Dictionary" at the top of the page to look up medical terms.
+- Medical Dictionary: In addition to searching for articles, you can click on "Medical Dictionary" at the top of the page to look up medical terms.

 Once you have entered the search information listed above and click the "Search" button, the following information and options will appear:

-Once you click on an article title, the following options and information for the article record appear:
+Once you click an article title, the following options and information for the article record appear:

-- If you click on one of the "Subject Terms" listed, you can find more articles about the subject selected.
+Subjects: By clicking one of the "Subjects" listed, you can find more articles about the subject selected.